Street Racing Increases In Denver As Police Work To Offer Safer Alternatives

 Dozens of law enforcement agencies are working together to put the brakes on the illegal sport.

-“We’re generally aware of when these activities occur, and so certainly, we’re making sure there our helicopters are available to provide the coverage from above, and we’ve dedicated officers in each district to be responsible for responding to cruising and street raising events throughout the city,” Thomas said.MORE NEWS: 'Did You Hear That Pop?': New Jailhouse Video Allegedly Records Loveland Officer Recounting Forceful Arrest Of 73-Year-Old With Dementia
+“We’re generally aware of when these activities occur, and so certainly, we’re making sure there our helicopters are available to provide the coverage from above, and we’ve dedicated officers in each district to be responsible for responding to cruising and street raising events throughout the city,” Thomas said.MORE NEWS: COVID In Colorado: Aurora Doctor Puzzled As To Why Vaccine Demand Is Decreasing

 DPD is working with Colorado State Patrol to encourage safer alternatives to street racing with events like “Take it to the Track” at Bandimere Speedway.
 It happens every Wednesday and allows drivers to race in a safe and controlled environment.